SWIM WITH THE SHARKS

 How to deter or entice a shark or pelagic animal

-You will learn about MANO (sharks) and their significance in Hawaiian and Polynesian culture.
+The significance of MANO (sharks) in Hawaiian and Polynesian culture.

-You will learn about the current studies and how to contribute to or support the ID program for Hawaii Shark Count.
+How to contribute to or support the ID program for the Hawaii Shark Count.

-Very important information about how to safely and respectfully swim with sharks as well as what to do in the unlikely event or an adverse approach or presence of agnostic body language.
-This "Safety rules and guidelines" will be shared within the last five minutes prior to getting into the water so it is fresh in your mind.
+Very important information about how to safely and respectfully swim with sharks as well as what to do in the unlikely event of an adverse approach or presence of agonistic body language.
+The "Safety Rules and Guidelines" will be shared within the last five minutes prior to getting into the water so it is fresh in your mind.

 On The Water

-Once arriving at the aggregate zone the marine biologist/divemaster will enter the water first to survey the pelagic species, ID specific individuals present, determine the most dominant individuals and number of pelagics present for the research data set.
+Once arriving at the aggregate zone, the marine biologist/divemaster will enter the water first to survey the pelagic species, ID specific individuals present, determine the most dominant individuals, and the number of pelagics present for the research data set.

 Once you come back on board you will likely have a completely different view of sharks, a realistic and most likely a calmness and excitement about just how incredible they are.
 You will get to see for yourself that they do not look at humans as a natural prey item and you’ll get to see just how beautiful they are for yourself.